kumbulanit/t-sql/lesotho/labs/Module_07_DML_Data_Modification_Lab.md

 COMMIT TRANSACTION;
 ```

+**Detailed Query Explanation:** The script wraps frequency updates, archival `SELECT INTO`, and cleanup deletes in a single transaction to ensure the dataset stays consistent if anything fails midway.
+**Detailed Results Explanation:** After completion the target indicator reflects the new frequency, older non-quarter-end rows live in the archive table, and console messages confirm how many records moved.

 ---

 ### Exercise 7.11: Merge Operations (UPSERT)

 **Task 15:** Insert or update based on existence
+**Topic:** MS20761 Module 7 Lesson 4 – Use MERGE to upsert banking statistics
+**Beginner Explanation:** The MERGE statement compares incoming rows to existing ones, updating matches and inserting new combinations while reporting the action taken.

 ```sql
 -- Merge new banking statistics (insert if new, update if exists) MERGE INTO BankingStatistics AS target